Werewolf fiction: 19th century

-20th century
+20th and 21st centuries

 In literature

 The 20th century saw an explosion of werewolf short stories and novels published in both England and America.
 The famed English supernatural story writer Algernon Blackwood wrote a number of werewolf short stories.
 These often had an occult aspect to them.
 English author Gerald Biss published the 1919 werewolf novel The Door of the Unreal.
 American pulp magazines of the 1920 to 1950s, such as Weird Tales, include many werewolf tales, written by such authors as H. Warner Munn, Seabury Quinn and Manly Wade Wellman.
 Robert E. Howard made his own contribution to the genre in "Wolfshead".

 The most renowned werewolf novel of the 20th century was The Werewolf of Paris (1933) by American author Guy Endore.
 This novel has been accorded classic status and is considered by some to be the Dracula of werewolf literature.
 It was adapted as The Curse of the Werewolf in 1961 for Hammer Film Productions.
 The novel The Wolf's Bride: A Tale from Estonia written by the Finnish author Aino Kallas was published in 1928 and it tells the story of the forester's wife living in Hiiumaa in the 17th century who became a werewolf under the influence of a malevolent forest spirit.
 A more recent example is Moon of the Wolf (1967) by Les Whitten, which the 1972 movie of the same name, Moon of the Wolf, was based on.

+The book series Goosebumps featured an assortment of werewolves ranging from the bipedal werewolves to the quadrupedal werewolves that resemble larger wolves.
+The book The Werewolf of Fever Swamp featured Will Blake who also appeared in the films Goosebumps and Goosebumps: Haunted Halloween.
+The book A Shocker on Shock Street featured Wolf Boy and Wolf Girl who were from a horror movie franchise called Shock Street.
+The book Werewolf Skin reveals the titular item can turn its wearers into werewolves like it did with Alex Hunter's Aunt Mart and Uncle Colin.
+Give Yourself Goosebumps featured werewolves in Night in Werewolf Woods, The Werewolf of Twisted Tree Lodge, and All-Day Nightmare.
+The book The Werewolf in the Living Room features Ben Grantley who was responsible for biting Aaron Friedlus.

+In the Harry Potter stories (1997 to 2007), the characters Remus Lupin (Defence Against the Dark Arts teacher during Harry's third year at Hogwarts, who becomes one of Harry's friends), and Fenrir Greyback (a villain), are werewolves.